Reviews You Can Rely On

 Credit: Ally Arcuri

 The shoe that we love most is the Asics Novablast 5.
-With each update, this shoe remains our overall favorite and the one we recommend to most road runners, whether they're lifelong PR chasers or brand new to running biomechanics.
-The Novablast has it all — maximum cushioning without sacrificing that trampoline-like propulsion, a comfortable fit, an almost unbelievably low weight, and all for a price that belies its impressive performance.
+With each update, this shoe remains our overall favorite and the one we recommend to just about all road runners, regardless of experience.
+The Novablast has it all: maximum cushioning without sacrificing that trampoline-like propulsion, a comfortable fit, an almost unbelievably low weight — and all for a price that belies its impressive performance.

 Related: Best Running Shoes for Men